paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 3. Give your robot the capability to learn from real-life examples using motion capture.
 4. Implement a reward system so that your robot learns to avoid making uncanny gestures, through trial and error (reinforcement learning).
+5. Strive toward continuous improvement, but accept that some degree of imperfection is inevitable.

 ### 2. Artificial General Intelligence